SahanaReddy06/Jenkins/README.md

 ✔️ What this command does:

-Creates a container named jenkins-blueocean
+Creates a container: jenkins-blueocean

-Automatically restarts on failure
+Auto restarts on failure

 Runs in background (detached)